Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 Whitelist & lifecycle (MVP additions):
 - Overview includes a Provisioning Whitelist modal:
-  - Lists entries from `provisioning.db` table `uuid_whitelist` with fields `{ uuid, note, created_at, used_at }`.
+  - Lists entries from `devicehub.db` table `uuid_whitelist` with fields `{ uuid, note, created_at, used_at }`.
   - Allows creating a new entry via `POST /api/admin/uuid-whitelist` (optionally supplying a `uuid`, otherwise auto-generated) with optional `{ note }`.
   - Allows deleting entries via `DELETE /api/admin/uuid-whitelist/:uuid` and copying UUIDs.
  - Install & persistence rules:
     - Fresh installs MUST NOT populate the whitelist.
 The `uuid_whitelist` table is created empty on first run.
     - On re-install/update, the whitelist MUST persist.
-The provisioning DB lives under `/var/lib/edgeberry/devicehub/provisioning.db` by default and is not overwritten by the installer.
+The main DB lives under `/var/lib/edgeberry/devicehub/devicehub.db` by default and is not overwritten by the installer.
 - Overview includes a Device Lifecycle section:
   - Shows Total/Online/Offline counts and a small table (ID, Name, Status, Last seen) using `GET /api/devices`.